zoefalomir/QOD-SimVis/README.md

-Qualitative Object Descriptor Dataset for Visual Similarity
+Code for Calculating a Visual Similarity Measure between Qualitative Object Descriptors

+Dataset composed by 15 scenes related to the Cube Comparison Test.

-Author: Zoe Falomir (zfalomir@cs.umu.se) and Vicent Costa (vicent@iiia.csic.es)
+Authors: Zoe Falomir (zfalomir@cs.umu.se) and Vicent Costa (vicent@iiia.csic.es)

 In revision at MDAI'25